Available for Spring 2024

 This course provides an overview of police administration and management.
 It examines various approaches to police organization and supervision.
 This course emphasizes the difference between management and leadership.
 Stress is placed on organization and individual values in order to accomplish common goals.

-This course provides an overview of the law enforcement training program and the requirements for students to become sworn officers, gives students instruction on basic criminal justice values and ethics, defines sexual harassment and ways to avoid compromising interactions with other officers and the public and emphasizes the command structure within a criminal justice agency.
-Students will also receive a basic understanding of the structure and components of the criminal justice system.
+This course provides an overview of the Law Enforcement Basic Recruit Training Program and the requirements to become a sworn officer.
+You will learn about basic criminal ethics, ways to avoid compromising interactions, and command structure.
+You will also receive a basic introduction to the criminal justice system.

-To act properly and effectively as law enforcement officers without infringing on individual rights, students must have an understanding of federal, state and local laws.
-Students will become familiar with case law and how it interprets and further explains enacted laws.
-This course will provide a solid legal foundation from which students may function as law enforcement officers.
+As a law enforcement officer you must have a basic knowledge of the law and be able to apply the law to specific situations.
+To act properly and effectively as law enforcement officers without infringing on individual rights, you must have an understanding of federal, state and local laws.
+This course will provide a solid legal foundation to help you perform your duties.

 This course will better prepare prospective officers to apply all applicable vehicle operations knowledge and techniques.
 Lab fee required.